 We will talk about tiering in-depth in the next section, but for now, let's just say that you can categorise potential customers depending on the size of the opportunity and the likelihood of success in three tiers:

-By now you have a good understanding of the accounts that you are going after and the people that are important to you in those accounts.
+By now, you have a good understanding of the accounts you are going after and the people important to you in those accounts.
 You have also placed those accounts in tiers.
-You are in good shape to start developing the messaging for your target accounts.
+You are in decent shape to start developing the messaging for your target accounts.

-We've talked about how Account-Based Marketing provides a personalised experience for the customers.
-At this stage, you can personalise content, messaging and develop specific actions that are relevant to the needs of your potential target accounts.
+We've talked about how Account-Based Marketing provides a personalised experience for customers.
+At this stage, you can personalise content and messaging and develop specific actions that are relevant to the needs of your potential target accounts.

-So, how are you going to specifically reach out to these people?
+So, how are you going to reach out to these people specifically?
 You need to decide how you will deliver your message at the right time to these organisations.

-You need to design a plan that specifies the sequence of work that's going to be done to reach a decision-maker or to close an account.
+You need to design a plan that specifies the sequence of work that's going to be done to reach a decision-maker or to close a target account.
 It is paramount to design a play that is both multi-touch and multi-channel.